mttcrn/polimi-CSE-notes/Machine Learning.md

 Both forward selection and backward elimination evaluates a number of models that is quadratic in the number of features.
 Brute force evaluated $2^n - 1$ models, where $n$ is the number of features.

-Advantages: consider features interaction.
+Advantages: consider **features interaction**.
-Disadvantages: computationally expensive (especially brute force), prone to overfitting in small datasets as the model may appear to perform well on the training/validation fold **just by chance**, model-dependent.
+Disadvantages: computationally expensive (especially brute force), prone to **overfitting in small datasets** as the model may appear to perform well on the training/validation fold **just by chance**, model-dependent.
 ### Model evaluation
 The model containing all the features will always have the smallest training error, because adding more features increases the model's flexibility, allowing it to fit the training data better.
 However, we want to choose a model with **low test error**, not a low training error.